 ITE: Hey Carol, how are you and how did you start your day today?

 SC: I’m good, thanks!
 First I always make a cup of green tea, it’s a routine I love.
 Then go about my morning routine, water my plants, light some incense, a yoga practice, and get dressed.
 Once I have breakfast, I go straight to work, often while I’m eating but I’ve been trying to get better about carving out some quiet time to read while I enjoy the first meal before starting what is often a 10+ hour day of work.

 ITE: Wow, that sounds like a great morning routine, one that I would love to replicate.
-Tell us a bit about your creative process and how you got to your finalised line up this season?
+Tell us a bit about your creative process.

 SC: I think the creative process is something hard to really define or pin down.
 It never feels finalised to me as it’s a constant exploration and there’s never enough time each season for development so I like to continue styles, concepts, details, or textiles into the following season to expand and take it further if I feel I need to.
 I’m always gathering ideas for current or future collections, whether it’s a plant growing in a strange shape, the colour of paint being exposed from weathering on a wall, dance, art, street style, movies, architecture, a concept I’d like to try to capture abstractly, etc. It always feels endless and surprising what might instigate an idea or be a source of inspiration.